achamorroman/unity-Ghosts-n-Goblins/README.md

 # Ghosts 'n Goblins - RAM ROM Check Edition
 Iñaki Ayucar (2020)

-This software is provided for non-commercial, TRAINING PURPOSES ONLY, as reference material for the online Video Podcast: www.ramromcheck.com
+Please note: This software is NOT the full Ghosts 'n Goblins videogame.
+It's a Unity project which mimics the first level of the game.
+It is provided for non-commercial, TRAINING PURPOSES ONLY, as reference material for the online Video Podcast: www.ramromcheck.com

 The purpose of this podcasts is to teach videogame programming by cloning part of some of the best arcade classics (usually the first level only) using modern technologies such as Unity.
 Please, do not use this software commercially, and give credit to Author or to www.ramromcheck.com when used.